duckmanager/Bathymetric-map-Lake-Caputh/README.md

 create_interpolated_points
     input: sum_df:dataframe including .sum data, file_id and corrected utc
-            gps_gdf: GeoDataFrame including external GPS samples with Utc, lat,long /x,y , DOP (lon), DOP (lat), VDOP, pointgeometry
+            gps_gdf: GeoDataFrame including external GPS samples with Utc, lat,long /x,y, hgt , DOP (lon), DOP (lat), VDOP, pointgeometry

     output: sum_df:DataFrame including .sum data, corrected utc and interpolated Long, -Lat /-X,-Y coordinates
             used_gps_gdf: GeoDataFrame including all data of GPS points matched with sonar data points in same format as 'gps_gdf'

-    Message: outputs message with number of gps points not used due to DOP and consecutive seconds requirments that had valid sonar data matches.
+    Message: outputs message with number of gps points not used due to DOP and consecutive seconds requirments that had valid sonar data matches.  (default is 0.1 (m))

-    variables:
-            DOP_threshold: threshold for DOP (lat) and DOP (lon) (Dilution of Precision) above  which gps_points wont be used if one is higher.
+    variables:  DOP_threshold: threshold for DOP (lat) and DOP (lon) (Dilution of Precision) above  which gps_points wont be used if one is higher.
     functionality: matches sonar samples with external GPS- Lat Long data by date and Utc.
     External GPS has utc at the full second, sonar-GPS has utc with decimal-second.
 For higher precision, the approximated location at decimal second point gets interpolated.
 Only valid gps points are used.
 They both have to meet the DOP threshold for lat and lon and have to be exaclty one second apart.
 For interpolation, vector between valid consecutive samples gets created.
 X and Y - component of vector get multiplied by decimal-second part.
 Vector gets added to original Long Lat data and gets saved in Interpolated_log, - Lat.
 Creates a seperate GeoDataFrame with all rows in gps_gdf used for matching with the sonar data and the same columns as the original gps_gdf dataframe.
     Outputs error and amount of sonar samples with missing equivalents in gps data.
 Possible causes: wrong date in sonar-data, GPS not turned on all the time.